charleennewland/blog/Assessment_models.md

 #### Exploring Various Assessment Models
 Before selecting the Shingo model as the basis for my model, I examined various academic works on assessment models for operational excellence and continuous improvement.

-In [1], you'll find the CIRCA CI self-assessment tool—a research-based instrument designed for objective evaluation of continuous improvement within organizations.
+In [1], you'll find the CIRCA CI self-assessment tool, a research-based instrument designed for objective evaluation of continuous improvement within organizations.
 Moving on to the study referenced in [2], the aim is to create a comprehensive tool that includes operational metrics for lean practices, safety standards, and ergonomic considerations in a workplace or production line.

 Then, in [3], the Lean Enterprise Self-Assessment (LESAT) is introduced, developed by the Lean Advancement Initiative (LAI) at the Massachusetts Institute of Technology (MIT).
 Initially designed in collaboration with the aerospace defense sector, LESAT serves as a tool to guide organizations on their Lean implementation journey.
 I had fun exploring this assessment model, and who knows, it might just inspire a whole new article from me down the road!